imsurajpal07/microservices/Modular Monolith.md

 ### References

-This post summarizes and restructures ideas and recommendations presented by Layla Porter at NDC Oslo 2024.
+This post contains my observations and restructures ideas and recommendations presented by Layla Porter at NDC Oslo 2024.
 For further exploration, see her talks, slides, and associated blog posts or check out the full video for advanced diagrams and coding demos.

 <div style="text-align: center">https://www.youtube.com/watch?v=L3r1k8_Bi1M&t=2179s</div>